Michael Collins, command module pilot on Apollo 11, dies at 90

 Collins said he would have been content to remain in the Air Force, had it not been for astronaut John Glenn’s history-making solo orbit around Earth in 1962.
 Whereas most of the great barriers in flight had already been broken, he said, space travel offered countless opportunities to be first at something.

-He immediately applied when NASA announced it was looking for candidates to supplement Glenn’s original astronaut class.
+He immediately applied when NASA announced that it was looking for candidates to supplement Glenn’s original astronaut class.
 He was accepted on his second attempt.
 In addition to the wide-ranging scientific and survival training all astronauts go through, he was assigned to work with the engineers developing pressure suits for spacewalks.
-The mission patch that adorned his, Aldrin’s and Armstrong’s suits — an eagle holding an olive branch over the pockmarked lunar surface — was largely his design.
+The mission patch that adorned his, Aldrin’s and Armstrong’s suits – an eagle holding an olive branch over the pockmarked lunar surface – was largely his design.

-Before his trek to the moon, Collins orbited the Earth in 1966 as the pilot for Gemini 10.
+Before his trek to the moon, Collins orbited Earth in 1966 as the pilot for Gemini 10.
 The three-day mission saw him and crew mate John Young, a spaceflight veteran, establish a new orbital altitude record and rendezvous with two unmanned Agena target vehicles.
 In addition, Collins became the first astronaut in history to journey outside his spacecraft twice.

 A slipped disk in 1968 nearly derailed his astronaut career, but Collins recovered from surgery in time to be included on the Apollo 11 roster.
-He freely acknowledged that his was not the best job on the mission but claimed that he didn’t resent being confined to the command module.
+He freely acknowledged that his was not the best job on the mission but said that he didn’t resent being confined to the command module.

 “This venture has been structured for three men, and I consider my third to be as necessary as either of the other two,” he wrote in “Carrying the Fire.”